-Appeals
+Appeals Procedure

 Suspensions for academic, work, or chapel/convocation violations are appealed to the dean responsible for that area and their decision is not appealable.
-A student may appeal a Suspension, Counseled Out, or Disciplinary Dismissal.
-The following procedures apply if the matter is appealed.
+A student may appeal a suspension or disciplinary dismissal.
+The following procedures apply if the matter is appealed: